anouar99pac/am-ngxModal/README.md

 # NgxModal

-This project is load module called NgxModalModule to provide a generic Modal to use in different pages of projects.
+The NgxModalModule project consists of a module for Angular 4.
+It can be used to generate dynamic pop-up windows.

 DEMO:

 git clone https://github.com/anouar99pac/am-ngxModal.git